-In the diphacinone group, 1 (Aneides) of the 7 salamanders died (14.3% mortality).
+In the diphacinone group, one (Aneides) of the seven salamanders died (14.3% mortality).
 This salamander was bleeding externally and was euthanized.
-We noted a sloughing of skin in some animals (42.7%) and sores (mainly on the underside of animals; 28.6%).
-There were no deaths in the control group and we did not note any sloughing of skin or sores.
-There was a considerable difference in cricket consumption by the salamanders in all 3 groups.
-During the diphacinone exposure period, salmanders consumed 3-24 crickets, while in the post exposure period they consumed 5-38 crickets.
+We noted a sloughing of skin in three of seven salamanders (42.7%) and sores on two of these individuals (mainly on the underside of animals; 28.6%).
+There were no deaths in the control group and we did not note any sloughing of skin or sores in this group.
+There was a considerable difference in cricket consumption by the salamanders among groups.
+During the diphacinone exposure period, salamanders consumed 3 to 24 crickets, while in the post-exposure period they consumed 5 to38 crickets.
 There was an increase in cricket consumption in the post-exposure period in 4 of 6 salamanders.
-Additionally, skin sloughing and sores seemed to decrease in the post-exposure period.
-Over the course of the study, there was a small loss of weight in the salmanders (0.7-3.4g).
+Additionally, skin sloughing and sores decreased in the post-exposure period.
+Over the course of the study, there was a small loss of weight in the salamanders (0.7-3.4g).
 Upon necropsy of the dead Aneides salamander, internal hemorrhaging was noted.
 After euthanasia of the surviving salamanders, necropsy revealed no internal bleeding.
 Diphacinone residues in salamanders were quite variable, but low: Aneides 10.8-174 ppb (parts per billion); however, no residues were detected in the Ensatinas.

 In both rodenticide groups, we did not observe sub-lethal effects as there was no external bleeding, little or no loss of body weight, and little or no drop in food (cricket) consumption.
-The one exception with the one Aneides in the diphacinone group that was euthanized because of external bleeding.
-Table 1 summarizes the results of Trial 1.
+The one exception is one Aneides salamander in the diphacinone group which was euthanized because of external bleeding.

+Trial 2

-In trial 2, we used Batrochoseps salamanders.
+In trial 2, we used Batrachoseps salamanders only.
 Because we had considerably more salamanders in trial 2 than in trial 1, we were able to divide the exposure routes.
 One brodifacoum group (n= 7) received oral exposure (dusted crickets) only, while the second brodifacoum group (n= 8) received dermal exposure ((paper towels in the cage wetted with water that had been soaked with crushed/powdered rodenticide pellets and then sprinkled with powered and crushed rodenticide pellets) only.
 Similarly, one diphacinone group (n= 8) received oral exposure only, while the second diphacinone group (n= 8) received dermal exposure.
-This was done to assess which exposure route caused more deaths/problems if there was a difference.
+This was done to compare the toxicity between the exposure routes.
 The control group (n= 7) received no rodenticide exposure.

+Table 2 summarizes the results of Trial 2.
 In the brodifacoum oral exposure group, no animals died.
 There was no skin sloughing or sores noted.
-Salamanders mostly maintained the same weight with the most change only 0.1g.
-There was one death (14.3% mortality) in the control group, and interestingly, 14.3% of the control animals had sloughing skin and sores.
-Again, cricket consumption was quite variable: 13-70 in the exposure period and 4-59 in the post-exposure period.
-Cricket consumption was also variable in the control group: 18-229.
-Control animals also showed only a small change in weights: -0.02-0.43g.
-Brodifacoum residues in the oral exposed salamanders were variable: 51.3-91.1 ppb.
+Salamanders mostly maintained the same mass when compared to pre-study mass; the most substantial change was 0.1g.
+There was one death (14.3% mortality) in the control group, and interestingly, one of seven control animals had sloughing skin and sores.
+Again, cricket consumption was quite variable: 13to 70 per individual during exposure period and 4 to 59 during the post-exposure period.
+Cricket consumption was also variable, in the control group, ranging from 18 to 229 per salamander.
+Control animals also showed only small changes in weights: -0.02 to0.43g.
+Brodifacoum residues in the oral exposed salamanders ranged from 51.3 to91.1 ppb.

 In the brodifacoum dermal exposure group, 5 of 8 animals died (62.5%).
 There was no skin sloughing or sores noted.
 Salamanders mostly lost a small amount of weight: -0.21-0.0 g.
-Again, cricket consumption was somewhat variable: 9-27 in the exposure period, but increased in the two surviving crickets (44-55).
+Again, cricket consumption was somewhat variable: 9 to27 duringthe exposure period, but increased in the two surviving crickets (44-55).
 The results of the control group are the same as presented in the previous paragraph.
-Brodifacoum residues in the dermal exposed salamanders were quite variable: 16.5-95.1 ppb.
+Brodifacoum residues in the dermal exposed salamanders ranged from 16.5 to 95.1 ppb.